 Types of Shaft Collars

 Shaft collars provide three primary functions: 1) holding components in place, 2) locating or positioning components on a shaft, and 3) creating an attachment between shaft and another component.
-As they perform these functions in a wide variety of applications, manufacturers and distributors supply variations that differ in design, size, and material to suit a diverse set of use cases.
+As they perform these functions in a wide variety of applications, manufacturers and distributors supply variations that differ in design, size, and material to suit a variety of uses.
 Some of the types commonly available include:

 - Threaded shaft collars.
 Threaded shaft collars have a threaded interior that allows for use on threaded shafts, making them an excellent choice for heavy-load applications requiring high axial holding power.
 The threaded design also allows for easy adjustments and precise positioning.